These soft pumpkin pretzels are easily addictive. They are chewy and crisp on the outside.

 - Mustard: one of the best ways I enjoy a pretzel is with classic dijon old-style mustard

 - Poppyseed: I can’t get enough of the texture and beautiful color this adds to the pretzel.
-Sprinkle it over the dough immediately after you’ve dipped the dough in the bicarbonate solution.
+Sprinkle it over the dough immediately after dipping it in the bicarbonate solution.

 - Pumpkin pie spice sugar: Totally a game-changer.
 Combine a ¼ cup granulated sugar with 2 teaspoons of pumpkin pie spice.
 Sprinkle over the dough after baking.
 To make them stick to the baked pretzels, brush them with butter and dip them in the spiced sugar mixture.